Fluffy Sourdough Cinnamon Rolls

 It won’t double but should bulk out by at least 50%.
 This will take around 4-6 hours, but the rise time will change depending on temperature.
 You can create a warm and humid proofing spot by placing a large mug of boiled water in a turned-off oven and putting the dough in there.
 Replace the water with freshly boiled water if it cools down.

-Once risen, place the dough in the fridge until you’re ready to shape in the evening.
-Alternatively, the dough can stay in the fridge overnight and shaping can be done in the morning.
+Once risen, place the dough in the fridge until you’re ready to shape it in the evening.
+Alternatively, the dough can stay in the fridge overnight, and shaping can be done in the morning.
+In this case, cover tightly with an airtight lid or plastic wrap to stop the dough from drying out.

 Shaping